Sony dishing out free PlayStation Plus access, but Brits get stiffed

 The idea of the trial is to give non-subscribers the opportunity to sample the multiplayer elements of the games in their collection, perhaps for the first time.

-In a post on the PlayStation Blog, the firm said: “All you need to do is get comfy, pick out your favourite games from your collection, pop them in your PS4 and you’ll find all the online modes unlocked and ready to play.
+In a post on the PlayStation Blog, the firm said: “All you need to do is get comfy, pick out your favourite games from your collection, pop them in your PS4 and you’ll find all the online modes unlocked and ready to play."

 Once the free week (or five days) ends, it’ll be time for gamers to open their wallets if they wish to continue accessing PlayStation Plus.

-As well as online multiplayer access, those taking out subscriptions get a couple of free games every month as well as exclusive discounts.
+As well as online multiplayer access, those taking out subscriptions get a couple of free games every month and exclusive discounts.

 In the UK, a PlayStation Plus subscription costs £39.99 a year.